 College Admissions Officers Don’t Know What They Want

 When students of ours tell us that they attended an information session at a certain university and the admissions officer expressed how important it is to articulate a certain something in an admissions essay, we often share with these students the story of Steve Jobs.
-Steve Jobs, the great American innovator, didn’t poll the peanut gallery about how the iPhone should be designed.
+Steve Jobs, the great American innovator, didn’t poll people at the grocery store about how the iPhone should be designed.
 He didn’t ask people on the street what fonts they prefer on their iPads.
 He made decisions based on his own experiences, his own intuitions, his own expertise.
 We don’t pay much mind to what admissions officers say they’re looking for in applications.
 The fact is — they don’t know what they want and what they think they want is not actually what they want.
 Our students give them what they actually want.
 And then our students so often receive handwritten notes from these very admissions officers after earning admission to their dream schools, notes that articulate how much they loved certain parts of their applications.